moby/libnetwork/docs/ipam.md

 ## Remote Ipam driver

-On the same line of remote network driver registration (see [remote.md] for more details), Libnetwork initializes the `ipams.remote` package with the `Init()` function, it passes a `ipamapi.Callback` as a parameter, which implements `RegisterOpamDriver()`.
+On the same line of remote network driver registration (see [Remote Drivers](remote.md) for more details), Libnetwork initializes the `ipams.remote` package with the `Init()` function, it passes a `ipamapi.Callback` as a parameter, which implements `RegisterIpamDriver()`.
 The remote driver package uses this interface to register remote drivers with Libnetwork's `NetworkController`, by supplying it in a `plugins.Handle` callback.
 The remote drivers register and communicate with libnetwork via the Docker plugin package.
 The `ipams.remote` provides the proxy for the remote driver processes.

 ## Protocol